SumoLogic/sumologic-kinesis-connector/README.md

 # Kinesis-Sumologic Connector

-The **Kinesis-Sumologic Connector** is a Java connector that acts as a pipeline between an [Amazon Kinesis] stream and a [Sumologic] Collection.
-Data gets fetched from the Kinesis Stream, transformed into a POJO and then sent to the Sumologic Collection as JSON.
+The **Kinesis-Sumologic Connector** is a Java connector that acts as a pipeline between an [Amazon Kinesis] stream and a [Sumo Logic] Collection.
+Data gets fetched from the Kinesis Stream, transformed into a POJO and then sent to the Sumo Logic Collection as JSON.
 End-user setup instructions can be found in [here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Amazon-CloudWatch-Logs/Collect-Amazon-CloudWatch-Logs-using-Amazon-Kinesis).

 ## Requirements

  + **Java JDK 1.8**: This connector has been built with Java version 1.8.
  + **Maven**: A pom.xml file has been provided to build the connector with Maven.
  + **AWS Kinesis Account**: An Amazon AWS Kinesis account to use as a source of data.
- + **Sumologic Account**: A Sumologic account to use as a destination.
+ + **Sumo Logic Account**: A Sumo Logic account to use as a destination.

 ## Overview